shunte88/LMSMonitor/README.md

 ### Features
 - Removed static library usage, smaller size, upgrade hardened
+- Removed requirement for i2c library usage, BCM 2835 integration is leveraged
 - Removed use of ALSA MIMO, audio attributes provided by LMS are used
 - Track details are displayed only when playing
-- Display features independant scrolling of track details.
+- Display features independant scrolling of track details when required.
 - Remaining time can now be displayed rather than total time
 - Audio attributes, volume, sample depth, and sample rate are shown
 - A retro clock is displayed when the audio paused/stopped.
-- Alternatively you can display current weatherr and time.
+- Alternatively you can display current weather and time.
 - Automatically sets the brightness of the display at dawn and dusk.
 - Multiple audio visualization modes are supported
+- Multiple visualization styles are supported
 - If monitoring from a separate device animations can be displayed as the track plays
+- Alternatively can also be displayed instead of a visualization as the track plays

 ### Options
 ```bash